tylim88/create-next-apollo/README.md

 What can you expect when you npm run dev?

 ![](./img/1.png)
-The data is loaded which mean SSR is working.
+The data is loaded together with the page which mean SSR is working.

 ![](./img/2.png)
-You should see nothing in about page because you haven't update the state in container.
+You should see nothing in about page because you haven't updated the state in container.

 ![](./img/3.png)
 Now go back and update the state in index page.